ttkorhonen/e3pages/docs/quickstart/1_install.md

 ## Prerequisites

-You should start with a mostly blank CentOS 7 machine, and then install all the necessary packages via the following *command*[^prereqlist].
+You should start with a mostly blank CentOS 7 machine, and then install all the necessary packages via the following *command.*[^prereqlist]

 ```{include} ../includes/deps.md
 ```